awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/WRAP_UP.md

 ### Congratulations!
 You have successfully completed all the modules of re:Invent 2018 Developer Workshop.
 1. You started a pre-configured EC2 F1 instance and connected to it using a remote desktop client.
-1. You used SDAccel to create, profile and optimize an  video 2D Filter F1 accelerator.
+1. You used SDAccel to create and optimize an  video 2D Filter F1 accelerator.
+You experienced application acceleration on F1.
+1. You learned how to create a project and debug an example application using SDAccel GUI.
+1. You Learned techniques to profile & optimize application host code.
 1. You closed your RDP session and properly stopped your F1 instance.

 ### Next steps